 As in any Pokemon game, there is no one-stop answer for who the best pokemon is Pokemon Quest, but there are some that do seem to be surprisingly powerful at preset.
 The following list is the best pokemon you can find in Pokemon Quest, made up of pokemon that you should absolutely have in your team.

-- Machamp - If you’re looking for an absolute defensive tank to put into your party, you can’t do much better than Machamp using Bulk Up.
+- Machop - If you’re looking for an absolute defensive tank to put into your party, you can’t do much better than Machop using Bulk Up with some good Bingo Bonuses applied.
 Even in later stages, it holds its ground and very rarely goes down.
-Machamp will evolve from Machoke at level 36.
-Definitely one of the best pokemon in Pokemon Quest.
+Definitely one of the best buffer pokemon in Pokemon Quest.

 - Alakazam - For your attacking pokemon, go for an Alakazam.
-Its Psychic attack is quite possibly the best in terms of DPS, and is sure to take bosses down with ease.
+Its Psychic attack is great in terms of DPS, and is sure to take earlier bosses down with ease.
 Alakazam will evolve from Kadabra at Level 36.

 - Golem - As long as you ensure it has Dig, Golem is one of the best ranged attackers there is.
 Dig is an incredibly powerful AOE attack, and Golem is just as hardy as you’d expect.
 Cook up some Stone Soup a la Cube to attract Rock-Type Pokemon.